Federal Employee's CSRS & FERS Survivor Annuity Options & Concerns

 Many approaching retirement debate whether or not to take a full survivor’s annuity – which reduces their annuity by close to 10% for CSRS and a full 10% for FERS employees – or to simply purchase a large insurance policy, at less cost, instead.
 There are a number of options for you to consider and each option has its own potential risks that need to be evaluated.

 Retirees can take a full or partial survivor annuity depending on their personal situation and how much they saved through prudent investing.
 Regardless of what you decide you need to know several key facts.
 Your spouse MUST agree to a reduced annuity and sign the waiver form included with your retirement application.
-Also – and this is a critical issue – if you and your spouse elect NO survivor’s annuity your spouse will not be covered under your federal health insurance coverage when you retire.
-You MUST elect a minimum annuity as described on your retirement application for your spouse to be covered under your Federal Group Health Insurance program.
-View the CSRS and FERS minimums before electing your survivors benefits if you want your spouse to be covered by the FEHB program.
+Also – and this is a critical issue – if you and your spouse elect NO survivor’s annuity your spouse will not be covered under your federal health insurance coverage when you die.
+You MUST elect a minimum annuity as described on your retirement application for your spouse to be covered under your Federal Group Health Insurance program after your death.
+OPM states, "If you were enrolled in a self and family plan at the time of your death and a monthly survivor benefit is payable, then your spouse and eligible dependents can continue your health insurance.
+If a monthly benefit is not payable, your spouse and eligible family members will have a one-time opportunity to enroll in private health coverage with the insurance provider."
+View the CSRS and FERS minimums before electing your survivors benefits if you want your spouse to be covered by the FEHB program after your death.